Scientific Name

 Origin

-The native range of Rhodiola rosea is northern, central, and southern Europe (westwards to the Pyrenees, southwards to southern Bulgaria), Russia (Ural, Siberia, Sakhalin, Kuriles), Mongolia, northern China, Korea, Japan, and North America (northern United States and Canada, and Greenland).
+The native range of Rhodiola rosea includes northern, central, and southern Europe (westwards to the Pyrenees, southwards to southern Bulgaria), Russia (Ural, Siberia, Sakhalin, Kuriles), Mongolia, northern China, Korea, Japan, and North America (northern United States, Canada, and Greenland).
+It grows in crevices of mountain rocks and on sea cliffs.

 Learn more at How to Grow and Care for Sedum.